 Working with the National Museum of Kosovo

 Mr Bislim Bislimi and Ms Vjollca Aliu are pictured here by the image of the returned ethnic Albanian refugee family and Cpl Simon Valentine, which has impacted on audiences throughout the UK and beyond.
-He spoke of the new expanded exhibition taking shape for the National Museum which will include upto 250 images, the stories of civilians from the images being identified for this purpose and inclusion of a memorial and acknowledgement of the role of KFOR making this a unique exhibition 25 years on.
+He spoke of the new expanded exhibition taking shape for the National Museum which will include upto 250 images, the stories of civilians from the images (currently being identified for this purpose) and inclusion of a memorial and acknowledgement of the role of KFOR making this a unique exhibition 25 years on.

 Finding the Soldiers in the Images